Vladimir-Petkov/TripAdventures/RestAPI/README.md

-install the dependencies with npm install run the client in a development mode with npm start
+Install the dependencies with npm install

+Run the client in a development mode with npm start